How to Manage Microsoft Licensing in Certero

 2. Add Microsoft transactions

-Volume License transactions
+Volume Licence transactions

 1. Navigate to Microsoft Licensing > Transactions.